shivan-s/shivan.xyz/content/posts/life/defender/index.md

   hidden: true
 ---

 Recently, I discovered a security vulnerability.
-Embarrassingly, it existed - undiscoverd - for almost 2 years 🤯!
+It existed - undiscovered - for almost 2 years 🤯!

 Fortunately, over a few days, I was able to reduce the surface area of exposure, eventually sealing it nice and tight.

-The whole process of this fix makes me think about being a [good defender](<https://en.wikipedia.org/wiki/Defender_(association_football)>).
+The whole process of this fix makes me think about being a good [defender](<https://en.wikipedia.org/wiki/Defender_(association_football)>).

 What do I mean by that?
 Let me explain.